code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 ### Use D2 via command line

-To work with D2 diagrams, you need to create a file with the `.d2` extension.
+To work with D2 diagrams, you need to **create a file with the `.d2` extension**.
 That file will contain the textual representation of the diagrams, following the syntax we saw before.

 Once D2 is installed and the file is present in the file system (in my case, I named the file `my-diagram.d2`), you can use the console to generate the diagram locally - remember, I'm using Windows11, so I need to run the *exe* file: